aniket-bhadra/kubernetes-container-orchestration/notes.md

   ✅ Network
   ✅ Lifecycle
 ---
+# 🔁 What Happens Under the Hood:
+## kubernetes Watch mechanism
+1. **Components (like Controller Manager, Scheduler, Kubelet)** → Open a **long-lived HTTP connection** to the API Server using `?watch=true`.
+2. **API Server** Maintains these open **watch connections** .

+3. **API Server updates etcd** (example: a new Pod is added, deleted, or modified)

+4. **API Server then checks:**
+   “Do I have any watch connections interested in this type of change?”

+5. **If yes**
+   → API Server **sends an response with event** (like `ADDED`, `MODIFIED`, or `DELETED`) → **Only to the specific component(s)** watching that resource type.

+   *etcd changes → API Server is the only one directly reading/writing etcd.*
+---

+🔹 When the API Server responds with an event:
+It sends the event type: ADDED, MODIFIED, or DELETED.

+Along with the full latest object state from etcd.

+Scheduler: Gets an ADDED event with Pod object in Pending state (from etcd).

+Controller Manager: Gets events like ADDED, MODIFIED, or DELETED with actual state, so it can compare to desired state.

+Kubelet: Gets a MODIFIED or DELETED event for Pods assigned to it, including current config/image/etc.

+The structure ALWAYS remains the same whenever API Server responds with events to any component: json{
+  "type": "ADDED",     // Event type
+  "object": { ... }
+                      // Full resource object,object contains the latest etcd state   (not a diff).
+}

+Each component only gets updates for the specific resources it watches.The API Server filters events, so components don’t see unrelated changes.
+Components also handle connection failures by re-establishing watches and doing a fresh LIST to catch up on missed events.

 ### Step-by-step simplified flow — you say: “Run 2 nginx pods”

 1. **You send request** to API Server: “Run 2 nginx pods.”